graslandschaft/numpy_multidim_ringbuffer/README.md

 # Ringbuffer for n-dimensional data based on numpy
-This is a simple implementation for a ringbuffer based on python for n-dimensional data
+This is a simple implementation for a ringbuffer for n-dimensional data

 ## Examples
 ```python